 No player shall play more than one gaming machine at a time.

+For the purpose of this rule, playing more than one machine at a time occurs when a player has control of more than one gaming machine in “playable” state, but not in lock-up/audit mode.

+Playable state is a machine which:

+has credits on it and is able to be played;

+has been reserved with or without having credits on it, or;

+has credits on it and is showing a Player Information Display at the time, or;

+is performing a feature, including “free spins” or a “bonus game”.

+Lock-up/audit mode is when a machine:

+may or may not have credits on it and is unable to be played because of a machine fault, or;

+may or may not have credits on it and a staff member has placed the machine in audit mode in order to carry out any procedure the staff member is authorised to undertake, or;

+the player has requested a hand-pay and the machine is unable to be played until the hand-pay is completed.

+No prize will be paid out if the player is in breach of this rule.

-9 Syndicated play prohibited
+7 Syndicated play prohibited

-In relation to any linked jackpot system, no person shall engage in syndicated play with any other person or persons, or solicit or induce any player to take part in such an arrangement, or induce or intimidate any player to vacate a gaming machine.
-For the purposes of this rule, syndicated play is established when either venue personnel, the venue manager or a gambling inspector present at the venue consider, on reasonable grounds, that two or more persons are acting in concert to affect the opportunity of any person or persons to strike the jackpot.
+No person shall engage in syndicated play with any other person or persons, or solicit any player to take part in such an arrangement, or induce or intimidate any player to vacate a gaming machine.
+For the purposes of this rule, syndicated play is established when the venue manager, venue personnel, or a gambling inspector consider, on reasonable grounds, that two or more persons are acting together to attempt to strike the jackpot.

-10 Payment of prizes

-Subject to rules 3 and 11, prizes shall be paid in accordance with the schedule of prizes displayed on the artwork or screen of the relevant gaming machine, or where applicable, on the relevant jackpot display.
-All prizes must be paid in cash at the election of the player, except for cheque payments as permitted by rule 44.
+No prize will be paid out if the player is in breach of this rule.

+8 Notification

+If a player wishes to dispute:

+(a) the result of a game played on a gaming machine; or

+(b) a prize awarded or not awarded by a linked jackpot system; or

+(c) the payment of a prize which he or she believes is payable under rule 10; or

+(d) the amount of money that a gaming machine has paid out,

+the player, or a person acting on that player’s behalf, must notify the venue manager or a member of the venue personnel as soon as is reasonably practicable.

-11 Malfunctions invalidate prizes
+9 Malfunctions invalidate prizes

-Where malfunctions of any gambling equipment occur - (a) no prize is valid; and

-(b) no player shall be entitled to payment of a prize.
+Where malfunctions of any gambling equipment occur and a valid winner cannot be determined, no prize is valid, and no player is entitled to payment of a prize.

-12 Manual payments
+10 Manual payments

-Where a prize is not paid out automatically by a gaming machine, or where a prize is awarded by a linked jackpot system that does not have the functionality to deliver prizes by way of a connected gaming machine, the player will receive a manual payment in cash or by cheque from the venue manager or venue personnel equal to the amount of the prize, subject to having both verified the amount and then acknowledging receipt of that payment by signing the appropriate form as required by rule 49(h).
+Where a prize is not paid out automatically by a gaming machine, the player will receive a manual payment in cash or by an alternative method of payment from the venue personnel equal to the amount of the prize, subject to the player having verified the amount and acknowledged receipt of the payment by providing his or her name and signing a receipt or other acknowledgement form.

 Part 2

-Rules for the systems, processes, information and documentation associated with games played on gaming machines at class 4 venues
+Rules relating to venue operation

 Provision of cash float

-13 Non-club venues

-Where, in relation to any class 4 venue, a venue agreement is required in terms of section 65(3) of the Act, the venue operator must –

-(a) provide a cash float that meets the requirements of rule 15; and

-(b) ensure that the cash float is not funded from gaming machine proceeds.

-14 Club venues
+11 Venues

-Where the corporate society is a club that operates gambling equipment at a non-commercial class 4 venue that it owns or leases and is mainly for the use of club members, the corporate society must -
+Where, in relation to any class 4 venue, an agreement is required in terms of section 65(3) of the Act, or a club that operates at a non-commercial class 4 venue that owns or leases for the use of its members, the venue operator must -

-(a) provide a cash float that meets the requirements of rule 15; and
+(a) provide a cash float that meets the requirements of rule 12; and

-(b) ensure that the cash float is not funded from gaming machine proceeds.
+(b) ensure the cash float is not funded from gaming machine proceeds.

-15 Sufficiency of cash float
+12 Sufficiency of cash float

-The venue operator or corporate society must ensure that the cash float is of a sufficient amount to enable -
+The venue operator must ensure the cash float is of a sufficient amount to enable -